TMS Frequently Asked Questions

 What is NeuroStar TMS Therapy?

-The NeuroStar TMS Therapy system is the first and only TMS Therapy device cleared by the FDA for the treatment of depression.
+The NeuroStar TMS Therapy system is the first TMS Therapy device cleared by the FDA for the treatment of depression.
 TMS Therapy is a non-systemic (does not circulate in the bloodstream throughout the body) and non-invasive (does not involve surgery) form of neuromodulation, which stimulates nerve cells in an area of the brain that is linked to depression, by delivering highly focused MRI- strength magnetic pulses.
 Patients being treated by NeuroStar TMS Therapy do not require anesthesia or sedation and remain awake and alert.
-It is a 40-minute outpatient procedure that is prescribed by a psychiatrist and performed in a psychiatrist's office.
-The treatment is typically administered daily for 4-6 weeks.
+It is a 20-minute outpatient procedure that is prescribed by a psychiatrist and performed in a psychiatrist's office.
+The treatment is typically administered daily for approximately 36 sessions.